Anogio/Imputation_and_prediction/README.md

 ## Repository structure
 ### References
 This folder contains some references articles.
-They describe the imputation methods used in this work.
+Some of them describe the imputation methods used in this work, while others provide information on the subject of our main dataset: head trauma and haemorrhagic shock.

 ### Data
 This folder contains the datasets used for the comparison.
 Our main subject of study if a medical dataset collected by the Traumabase organisation (http://www.traumabase.eu/en_US).
 It is not publicly available, and thus is not included in the repository.